Skip to content

 ChatGPT is where the audience is, and its retrieval layer runs almost entirely on Bing.
 Seer Interactive found that 87% of ChatGPT citations match Bing’s top-10 results, so your Bing SEO performance is effectively your ChatGPT performance.
 The platform leans heavily on third-party validation: “best of” lists, review aggregators, and Reddit threads are the primary recommendation triggers.
 Discovered Labs uncovered a notable asymmetry: Reddit fills 27% of ChatGPT’s search slots but is only 0.35% visible to the end user.
 The AI absorbs Reddit consensus without surfacing the source.
 With OpenAI launching ads in February 2026, paid placements may start competing with organic recommendations.
 Your move: optimize for Bing rankings, actively manage your brand presence on Reddit (authentically.
 AI models detect astroturfing), and prioritize getting featured on the “best of” lists that rank in Bing’s top 10 for your category queries.

-Claude: The High-Value Conservative ($4.56/Session)
+Claude: The Conservative Retriever

-Gemini: The Google Ecosystem Play (52.15% Brand-Owned Citations)
+Gemini: The Google Ecosystem Play (The Brand-Owned Outlier)

-Perplexity: The Source-Heavy Researcher (21.87 Citations per Response)
+Perplexity: The Source-Heavy Researcher

 Quick Wins: 1 Immediate Action per Platform